Switching on Electric Construction Equipment Can Make Jobsites Greener

 - Gammon Construction launched one of its first all-electric construction equipment projects in Hong Kong, erecting the Hong Kong Science Park.

-- Many heavy equipment manufacturers, including Doosan Bobcat and Volvo, are beginning to roll out electric construction equipment.
+- Many heavy-equipment manufacturers, including Doosan Bobcat and Volvo, are beginning to roll out electric construction equipment.

-This summer, high above the skyline of Hong Kong, a construction crane was busy assembling the city’s future—and showcasing a global shift in the way buildings are made.
+During the summer of 2020, high above the skyline of Hong Kong, a construction crane was busy assembling the city’s future—and showcasing a global shift in the way buildings are made.

-Introducing the All-Electric Construction Jobsite
+Introducing the All-Electric Construction Equipment Jobsite

 Construction-equipment manufacturers have signaled that more electric construction vehicles will soon be rolling off assembly lines.
 Doosan Bobcat announced that a new line of excavators with hybrid hydraulic/electric systems will go on sale before the end of 2020, and Volvo will begin booking orders for electric excavators and wheel loaders this year, as well.
 By 2023, 19 all-electric or fuel-cell versions of heavy trucks will be available in North America, up from five on the market today, according to a Rocky Mountain Institute analysis.

-Construction companies can reap additional benefits from ditching diesel.
+Construction companies can reap additional benefits from ditching diesel engines.
 Electric engines are more dependable and require less maintenance: Studies show that the larger upfront cost is offset by more years of dependable service.
 Recharging replaces refueling, typically a dirty job on big machines.
 And less noise and pollution can yield longer construction hours: Because it wasn’t burning fuel, the Gammon site in Hong Kong could work beyond the legally allowed window of operation, speeding up the entire job.
 If auto-emissions regulations are any guide, cities can implement such rules to help push the industry toward greener gear.

 Construction machinery has already gotten cleaner in the United States due to Environmental Protection Agency emissions standards, which also demanded better performance.
 (Current Tier 4 regulations allow only scant amounts of nitrogen oxide and particulate matter.)
 But as battery power becomes cheaper, stronger, and more dependable, there aren’t as many excuses against using electric cranes and electric heavy machinery, Schneider says.
 SUNCAR HK AG even engineered battery-powered excavators ranging from 1.6 to 16 tons, along with an all-electric drilling rig (in cooperation with Liebherr) called LB16 unplugged; Norwegian company Nasta manufactures an electric 38-ton excavator.